 The trip wasn’t without problems.
 The car suffered several flat tires and a handful of blown motors.
 Even with all that, the trip finished in Sidney on Valentine’s Day.
 Gion and Simmerer managed a top speed of 50 mph, and the best single-day stretch covered more than 305 miles.

-The success of their journey will hopefully draw the attention of consumers and companies alike towards the possibility of harnessing wind power in new and creative ways.
+The success of their journey will hopefully draw the attention of consumers and energy companies alike towards the possibility of harnessing wind power in new and creative ways.

 guest post by Jennifer